-As you can see from the chart, we are above our target in most years with this metric in the Base Case.
+As you can see from the chart, we are above our target with this metric in the Base Case.
 Just like the Days Liquidity metric, these values change as we look at different scenarios on the following pages.

 Projecting Rate Increases